 - Get some low-carb dark chocolate to drizzle on roasted nuts.

 - Sprinkle crushed pecan bits with a pinch of nutmeg over mashed sweet potatoes.

 - Add them to some creamy Greek yogurt along with your favorite fruits and toppings.

 What Goes Well With Bacon?

 Brussel sprouts, a goat cheese salad, avocado toast, and waffles go well with bacon.
 Anything fresh and crispy, such as salad, will give a refreshing taste and make the bacon fat feel less greasy.

 Do Pecans Need to Be Cooked?

-You can eat pecans as is; however, when you bake them, the natural oils of the pecans are drawn to the surface, making the flavor even nuttier and the texture even crunchier.
+Pecans don't need to be cooked, so you can eat them as is; however, when you bake them, the natural oils of the pecans are drawn to the surface, making the flavor even nuttier and the texture even crunchier.

 They’re full of healthy fats, so they make great snacks or salad toppings.

 Delicious Candied Bacon With Pecans - Clean Eating Made Sweet